geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab5_Ex2_Implement_Identity_Synch.md

 	- New password and Confirm password: **Pa55w.rd**

-	- Leave the **Require password change on next logon** check box blank
+	- Require password change on next logon: Leave this field blank

 18. Select **Save**.
 Scotty Heyward should now appear in the list of mailboxes.